yoojungkim719/yoojungkim719.github.io/_pages/about.md

 classes: wide
 ---

-# About ME
+Hello, I am an MS student majoring in Statistics at Dongguk University,
-Hello, I am an MS student majoring in Statistics at Dongguk University, advised by Prof. Yungseop Lee in Data-mining Lab.
+advised by Prof. Yungseop Lee in Data-mining Lab.
 I am interested in
 - machine learning
 - causal inference